deval-shah/enterprise-search/README.md

 ### Option 2: Command Line Interface

-1. Clone and set up the environment (same as above)
+1. Set up the environment (same as above)

 2. Configure the application:
 - Modify `config/config.dev.yaml` to match your setup.